 Going to King of the Hammers

 King of the Hammers an overload of off-road with a whole lot of fun mixed in.
 If you are wanting to go to KOH here are some tips on surviving and having a good time.
-Below are a few tips to help aide in your KOH experience.
-Not essentially required but, it will just help you have a more enjoyable time going to the King of the Hammers event.
+Below are a few tips to help aid in your KOH experience.
+Please respect the BLM rules it will help you have a more enjoyable time going to the King of the Hammers event.

 - Clothing, the weather in Johnson Valley in early February can vary a great bit.
-Some years the KOH race has been nice and warm mid 70’s during the day, others it has been a freezing dust storm.
+In some years the KOH week has been nice and warm mid 70’s.
+However, others or at night (it is the desert) have been a freezing dust storm.
 Likewise, with any vacation or trip check the weather prior to starting your adventure.
 In conclusion, pack like your wife and bring plenty of clothing options.

 - Food & Water there are a few places to eat if you are just out for the day.
 If you are camping bring plenty of food and especially water.

 - Goggles or some sort of good eye protection.
 When you get 10,000+ of your closest fellow off-road enthusiasts all in one place, it gets VERY dusty. be prepared!

-- Your brain yes this is a fun event to see and to experience, but be smart about how you treat BLM lands.
+- Your brain, yes this is a fun event to see and to experience, but be smart about how you treat BLM lands.
 Bring trash bags to haul all of your trash out with you.
-If you bringing your favorite adult beverage, remember there is no glass container policy with the Johnson Valley OHV area.
+If you bringing your favorite adult beverage, remember there is no glass container policy within the Johnson Valley OHV area.
 Do not bring firewood with nails (no pallets).
 In conclusion, if you at all have an interest in this event then you probably love the outdoors and our country’s public lands.
 PLEASE treat them with respect and leave it better than you found it!

 Visit Ultra4Racing.com for more information on King of the Hammers.